Dipu-singh-1/StaySafe/README.md

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/></p>

 ## The Motivation
-StaySafe was created as part of 'Safty and Security in IIITDM Jabalpur', a project for DS302 - Engineering Design.
+StaySafe was created as part of 'Safty and Security in NIT Arunachal Pradesh', a project for DS302 - Engineering Design.
 Primarily, the idea was made because of all the security concerns related to wild animals, in this case, leopards.

 ## Working
 The applicaion conains a map with location of every Security Guard Checkpoint marked as a flag.
 If at any point, a leopard is detected, it is updated in the Firebase Database under 'leopard/level' is marked "1".
 After 2 minutes, this data value will turn zero automatically.